Superuser666-Sigil/sigil-mmf-codex/readme.md

 - Audit-bound runtime scaffolding
 - Cryptographic session and license enforcement

+### Find out more at the dev blog: https://mmf-sigil-codex.blogspot.com/

 Future modules will extend runtime ethics and semantic integrity.

 ---